 But there is a case to be made that the time has come to rethink the visual side of content.
 Are images the best we can do?
 Are they where things will be in a month, a year, or five years from now?
 They are not.
-The future of visual is not in the non-moving images.
+The future of visuals is not in the non-moving images.
 It’s in the moving ones.
-The future of visual is in video, and your business needs to start taking video content seriously as soon as possible.
+The future of visuals is in the video, and your business needs to start taking video content seriously as soon as possible.

 Video and SEO

 Video content can increase your business’s visibility, and the ability to be found.
 Take the leading search engine of today, Google.
 Google is the owner of the video giant YouTube.
 If your business uploads its videos on YouTube, those videos will be more likely to appear in search engine results.
 When users search for something on Google, the video results are shown as snippets, and because of the way Google shows these snippets, YouTube accounts for roughly 90% of these snippets.